A Guide to the Styles & Types of Lazy Susans

 Wire

-Wire lazy susans hold their roots in European design and are constructed from heavy gauge, welded metal.
+Wire lazy Susans hold their roots in European design and are constructed from heavy-gauge, welded metal.
 Once assembled, the wire is plated in metal or covered with an epoxy-coated paint for a clean, contemporary look.
-This makes these kinds of susan perfect for kitchens with a more modern design.
+This makes this type of lazy Susan perfect for kitchens with a more modern design.